Past predictions of TEOTWAWKI (The end of the world as we know it) during 2015 or 2016:

 Express News did a survey of their web site visitors.
 Almost 20,000 voted; 74% said that the end of the world is not near.
 Its just a Black Moon -- its normal."
 The majority were correct.
 The day came and went without The End happening.
 11

 2016-OCT-31:Armageddon News predicts that the "world will end surely on 31 October 2016."
 There will be catastrophic worldwide earthquakes.
 The North and South magnetic poles will reverse so that compasses in the Northern Hemisphere will suddenly point south towards Antarctica.
 The earth will crack open, and stagger like a drunk through space.
 The sun will turn black.
 The moon will be red.
 Stars will fall from the sky.
 100 pound (45 kilogram) hailstones will plummet the earth.
 Jesus will come in the clouds.
 The rapture will happen: First, bodies of dead Christian believers will rise from their graves.
 Then, Christian believers who are alive will join them and meet Jesus in the sky.
 A group of Arab nations will attack Israel.
 Jesus will lead an army of angels to drive them back.
 The final judgment will occur and people from all religions and cultures worldwide will be gathered together.
-According to the Sheep and Goats Section of Matthew 25, each person will be individually judged according to a single criterion: whether they had earlier treated needy persons -- the poor, sick, imprisoned, naked, hungry etc. with kindness -- that is, whether they obeyed the Golden Rule.
+According to the Sheep and Goats statement by Jesus at Matthew 25:31-46, each person will be individually judged according to a single criterion: whether they had earlier treated needy persons -- the poor, sick, imprisoned, naked, hungry etc. with kindness -- that is, whether they obeyed the Golden Rule.
 They will be sent either to Heaven or to the torture chambers of Hell for all eternity.

 A lot of people were probably frightened at this prophecy.
 Some of Armageddon News' previous You Tube videos received up to seven millionviews.

 In short, the same sequence of events were predicted to start on 2016-OCT-31 that Armageddon News earlier predicted would start on JUL-29 -- a prophecy that didn't happen.
 9,10